Games-by-Mason/ZCS/README.md

 However, when important types become generic, it infects the whole code base--everything that needs to interact with the ECS also needs to become generic, or at least depend on an instantiation of a generic type.
 This makes it hard to write modular/library code, and presumably will hurt incremental compile times in the near future.

-As such, while ZCS will use generic methods where it's convenient, types at API boundaries are typically not generic.
-For example, `Entities` which stores all the ECS data is not a generic type.
+As such, while ZCS uses generic methods where it's convenient, types at API boundaries are typically not generic.
+For example, [`Entities`](https://docs.gamesbymason.com/zcs/#zcs.Entities) which stores all the ECS data is not a generic type, and libraries are free to add new component types to entities without an explicit registration step.

 # Performance